elixir-git/xgit/README.md

 ## Where Can I Help?

-This version of xgit replaces an earlier version which was a port from the [jgit](https://www.eclipse.org/jgit/).
+This version of xgit replaces an earlier version which was a port from the [Java implementation of git, jgit](https://www.eclipse.org/jgit/).
 In coming days/weeks, I'll share more about the new direction and where help would be most welcome.

 For now, please see: